 When Do Huskies Shed?

-Most huskies shed consistently for the entire year, with one or two heavy shedding periods in spring and sometimes just before winter, often called “blowing their coat.”.
+Most Huskies shed consistently throughout the year, with one or two intense shedding periods, typically in the spring and sometimes just before winter.
+This process is commonly referred to as “blowing their coat.”

 Related article: Keeping your husky cool in summer